machinalis/quepy/docs/installation.rst

     $ quepy nltkdata /some/path/you/find/convenient

-Also, everytime you start a new app or use one, like the dbpedia example, you should configure `settings.py` to point to the path you chose.
+Also, every time you start a new app or use one, like the dbpedia example, you should configure `settings.py` to point to the path you chose.